NukeManDan/pba-template-reveal-md/README.md

 ## TODO

 - [ ] set a ` --listing-template <filename> Template file for listing` used in the top level page for all slide decks (eventually replace with a popper nav in a more complete mono repo of materials for the academy)
+- [ ] Fix background
+- [ ] Get 2 colum working

 ## Inspiration

 - https://teaching.mrsharky.com/sdsu_fall_2020_lecture08.html#/7/4/8
 -